Barton Street Pump Station upgrade project

 Where can I access the beach during construction?

-To keep the public safe, the public beach or Cove Park will be closed during construction.
+To keep the public safe, the public beach and Cove Park will be closed during construction.
 There is public beach access two‐tenths of a mile north of the site at the south end of Lincoln Park.

 Where can I find more information about the project?